Resurrection Of Jesus

 No Contemporary Refutation

-After Jesus ascended to heaven, his resurrection became a pivotal doctrine in the new Christian church, which proliferated despite systematic persecution.
-The New Testament books were written soon after that, and copies were distributed throughout the region.
+After Jesus ascended to heaven, his resurrection became a pivotal doctrine in the burgeoning Christian church, which grew quickly despite systematic persecution.

 High Price For Advocacy